Sage-Bionetworks/sysbioDCCjsonschemas/README.md

 ## Metadata Templates

-Metadata templates created by [schematic](https://github.com/Sage-Bionetworks/schematic/) are stored in `schematic_workflow`.
+Metadata templates created by [schematic](https://github.com/Sage-Bionetworks/schematic/) are stored in `schematic_schemas`.
 This directory contains the data model csv and its derived jsonld schema.
 The `json` and `xlsx` directories contain individual schemas and template sheets, respectively.
 The `code` directory contains the scripts for creating these files.

 The metadata templates are located in the schema_metadata_templates folder and are organized by consortium.